 Links

 Below are links to key Tanager texts as well as the work of alumni/ae and friends that reflects our common goals.
-We are not responsible for the content of other websites.
+We are not responsible for the content off other websites.

 A former counselor at camp, Steve combined his unique sense of humor, profound knowledge of the natural world, and commitment to camp in this essay to capture key ingredients of Mr. Welch’s guiding philosophy of Tanager.
 Here is the short version of the essay that we share at Sunday assembly each summer.